 Strategies for communicating effectively with colleagues and supervisors

-To Apply: Send by email attachment a resume including a brief objective statement about what you hope to learn from this internship.
-Also, please send the dates that you would be able to start and finish the internship, and include approximately how many hours per week you plan to devote to the internship.
+To Apply: Fill out the form below, or send by email attachment a resume including a brief objective statement about what you hope to learn from this internship.
+Also, please include the dates that you would be able to start and finish the internship, and include approximately how many hours per week you plan to devote to the internship.
 (Most undergraduate summer interns work 10-20 hours per week from May until August.)
-Email application materials to Katie Fallon.
+Email application materials to Katie Fallon or complete the form below.
 Please note that our internships are unpaid at this time.